 The best time to fertilize your indoor plants is in the spring and summer.
 We only fertilize our interior plants 3 to 4 times per year; March, May, July and September.
 Choose a fertilizer or plant food with a balanced ratio of nitrogen, phosphorus and potassium and use it at half strength.
 Look on the label for a number like this: 10-15-10.

 But DON’T fertilize your indoor plants on a really hot or dry day, and don’t fertilize stressed plants.
 If your plant is fighting to survive through the summer heat, fertilizing it will only stress it out more.
 Better to wait until it cools down.

 If you’d rather go on vacation from plant care this summer, Good Earth Plant Company can take care of your plants for you.
+We enrich people’s lives with plants and we love to help!
 Call on us this summer or any season to keep your indoor plants at their healthiest and happiest all year long.